TheBearodactyl/e62rs/README.md

 ## Features

 - [ ] Add GIF support for viewing downloaded images in-terminal (will require a really janky setup)
-- [ ] Add more filters to post and pool searching
+- [x] Add more filters to post and pool searching
 - [x] Add more configuration options

+## Code Stuff

+- [ ] Refactor the whole thing into something that isn't held together with duct tape and a dream
+- [ ] Add unit tests for like... everything
+- [ ] Add doc comments to everything exposed to outside of the crate